ShadowVirtual/Application/README.md

 # SETUP
 ## Tidbits:
-`Get your bot token using Google/YouTube`
+`Get your bot token on Discord Developer Portal`

 `Go to developer mode in Discord to copy ids`
 ## Powering the bot: